 Possible side effects

 Like all medicines, olanzapine can cause side effects, although not everyone gets them.
-Often unwanted side effects improve as your body gets used to the new medicine.
+Often side effects improve as your body gets used to the new medicine.

 |Side effects||What should I do?|

 Olanzapine interacts with a number of important medications and herbal supplements so check with your doctor or pharmacist before starting olanzapine or before starting any new medicines.

 The following links have more information on olanzapine.
 Be aware that websites from other countries may contain information that differs from New Zealand recommendations.